 If you make a good financial decision when buying a house, you’ll be in an excellent position.

-How to save thousands towards a house
+How to save thousands toward a house

+Saving up a big down payment can dramatically improve how much house you can afford.
 Have you ever gone to buy a car or cell phone, only to learn that it’s way more expensive than advertised?
 I know I have, and most of the time I just bought it anyway because I was already psychologically set on it.

 But because the numbers are so big when purchasing a house, even small surprises will end up costing you a ton of money.